HasChad/HasChad/README.md

 <h1 align="center">Hi 👋, I'm Harun Yahya Akbulut</h1>
-<h3 align="center">I have a strong passion for programming and game development, constantly striving to expand my knowledge by exploring new programming languages and game engines and I have just started learning Godot game engine recently.
+I have a strong passion for programming and game development, constantly striving to expand my knowledge by exploring new programming languages and game engines and I have just started learning Godot game engine recently.
 This pursuit allows me to enhance my skills and gain a comprehensive understanding of diverse approaches to game development.
-Additionally, I possess a keen interest in drawing and animation, which enables me to create my own sprites whenever I embark on a game development project.</h3>
+Additionally, I possess a keen interest in drawing and animation, which enables me to create my own sprites whenever I embark on a game development project.

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=haschad" alt="haschad" /></a> </p>